Having your baby sleep near you reduces the risk of Sudden Infant Death Syndrome and makes night-time care easier.

 - Blair et al (2006)Sudden Infant Death Syndrome and the time of death: factors associated with night-time and day-time deaths, Blair et al, 2006.
 Click here for a summary of this research. found that 75% of the day-time SIDS deaths occurred while babies were alone in a room

 Also remember that while cots that comply with British Standards are designed to be safe for babies, accidents can happen.
 Make sure the cot is put together properly and used properly; check that your baby can't fall from the cot; place the cot away from cords or curtains which baby might become entangled in; avoid putting anything in the cot which baby could choke on or become wedged against (pillows, bags, toys, household object etc).
-Other SIDS advice can be found here.
+Parents should take extra precautions when using hand-me-down or modified cots as they may not include the latest instructions or mechanisms designed to keep your baby safe.
+See also the Safe Sleep guidance for avoiding the circumstances that increase the chance of SIDS.